miheer-diwan/Pb-Lite/README.md

 # Pb-Lite
-Per-Pixel Probabilistic Boundary Detection Algorithm
+Per-Pixel Probability of Boundary Detection Algorithm

 Please refer the [Report](Report.pdf) for implementation details and explanation.